webamboos/guidebook/content/backend/nodejs.md

 ## What is an event?

-We won't go into too much detail of writing actual NodeJS code, you should follow other online courses for that, like [The Odin Project](https://www.theodinproject.com/), but we will however go into the fundamentals of how Node works.
+We won't go into too much detail of writing actual Node.js code, you should follow other online courses for that, like [The Odin Project](https://www.theodinproject.com/), but we will however go into the fundamentals of how Node works.
 Once you understand the fundamentals, you will understand anything.

-NodeJS is an asynchronous, event-driven runtime.
+Node.js is an asynchronous, event-driven runtime.
 This will probably be harder to grasp at first, but in Node the code you write will not always run in the exact sequence you intended it to, but at *some point* in response to an event.
 Let's take the next piece of code as an example.

 ```js
 console.log('1')